chrisvizes/chrisvizes.github.io/_posts/2025-05-07-unbake-datasource.md

 And that wasn't very fun was it?

-So what can I remember to not get in this pickle again.
+So what can we remember to not get in this pickle again.
 Put simply:

-- Never publish a datasource from your workbook with calculations or
+- Never publish a datasource from your workbook with calculations, _or_
 - Never publish a datasource when it contains calculations

 **If you need to edit a datasource, open Tableau Desktop, connect to the published datasource, make your changes and publish back to Server/Cloud.** No need to have the workbook that **USES** the datasource open.